moderndatacompany/dataos.info/docs/learn_new/dp_foundations2_learn_track/deploy_dp_cli/index.md

 ## Step 4: Exploring Data Product on Data Product Hub

-🎯 You're done creating your source-alined data product!
+🎯 You're done creating your source-alined Data Product!
 Now, check it on Data Product Hub.

 1. Log in to the DataOS instance and Navigate to Data Product Hub.

     ![dp_on_dph.png](/learn/dp_developer_learn_track/deploy_dp_cli/retaildata.png)

-2. Click on the data product to view its details.
+2. Click on the Data Product to view its details.
     ![dp_on_dph.png](/learn/dp_developer_learn_track/deploy_dp_cli/retaildata_details.png)

 <aside class="callout">